-In this section, we first revisit the biases in existing debiasing benchmarks and biases in the real world.
-Then, we propose a new framework for assessing dataset bias.
-Based on the framework we show how existing benchmarks fail to represent bias in real-world conditions.
+In this section, we first revisit the biased distributions in existing debiasing benchmarks and biases in the real world.
+Then, we propose a new framework for analyzing the biased distributions.
+Finally we propose our empirical findings on the consistent patterns in real-world biases.